josiest/songwriting/songs/Next To You/lyrics.md

 Warmth and comfort
 As you were lying next to me
-I had one thing on my mind
+~I had one thing on my mind

 ### Chorus I
 ~This moment will linger on
-The morning would only come too soon
+And morning would only come too soon

 ### Bridge I
 ~At first I didn't know what to feel